TRAUMATIC BRAIN INJURY (TBI) MINNESOTA LAWYERS

 -Trouble falling asleep

 Some of these TBI symptoms typically appear right after the injury occurs, while others may not be noticed for days or months after the injury.
-In several cases, our accident lawyers have found that it is not until the injured person resumes their everyday life activities – like work or school – that many of these symptoms are noticed.
+In several cases, our accident attorneys have found that it is not until the injured person resumes their everyday life activities – like work or school – that many of these symptoms are noticed.
 Sometimes, people do not recognize or admit that they are having problems.
 Instead, it is family members or friends that observe the changes in the injured victim – particularly problems with memory and cognitive issues, or personality and emotional changes.